bubble501/CLOModel/Build Instructions.markdown

 ### C++11
 *Developed using MSVC13*<br/>
 To build the code you'll need a compiler conforming to [C++11 standard](http://en.wikipedia.org/wiki/C%2B%2B11).<br/>
-The code is compatible with the subset of the standard implemented by MSVC.<br/>
+The code is compatible with the subset of the standard implemented by MSVC 2013.<br/>
 [GCC](https://gcc.gnu.org/), Visual Studio's MSVC and XCode's LLVM are all valid compilers
 ### Boost
-*Developed using version 1.57.0*<br/>
+*Developed using version 1.58.0*<br/>
 [Download](http://www.boost.org/users/download/) and unpack the library.
 There is no need to build it.
 ### Qt
 *Developed using version 5.4.1*<br/>